-As at May 1, 2021, we had \$31.3 million of cash, primarily held by major Canadian financial institutions.
+As at July 31, 2021, we had \$12.1 million of cash, primarily held by major Canadian financial institutions.

-Working capital, excluding liabilities subject to compromise of \$98.4 million, was \$65.6 million as at May 1, 2021, compared to \$62.7 million as at January 30, 2021.
-In light of implementing the Restructuring Plan, the Company expects to use cash on hand to pay for the settlement of obligations, which as a result of creditors accepting the Plan of Arrangement on June 11, 2021, is expected to approximate \$18.0 million and become due and payable to our Monitor on June 30, 2021, for ultimate distribution to creditors.
+Working capital, excluding liabilities subject to compromise of \$nil is \$43.0 million as at July 31, 2021, compared to \$62.7 million as at January 30, 2021.
+In light of implementing the Restructuring Plan, the Company used cash on hand to pay for the settlement of obligations according to the Sanction Order amounting to \$17.6 million.

-Our working capital requirements are for the purchase of inventory and payment of payroll and other operating costs.
+Our working capital requirements are for the purchase of inventory, payment of payroll and other operating costs, including software purchases and implementation costs.
 Our working capital requirements fluctuate during the year, rising in the second and third fiscal quarters as we take title to increasing quantities of inventory in anticipation of our peak selling season in the fourth fiscal quarter.
-We fund our capital expenditures and working capital requirements from a combination of cash on hand and cash provided by operating activities.
+We fund our operating and working capital requirements from a combination of cash on hand and cash provided by operating activities.

-As at May 1, 2021, the Company has financial commitments in connection with the purchase of goods or services that are enforceable and legally binding on the Company, exclusive of additional amounts based on sales, taxes and other costs.
-Purchase obligations, net of \$7.2 million of advances, amounting to \$13.0 million are expected to be discharged within 12 months.
+As at July 31, 2021, the Company has financial commitments in connection with the purchase of goods or services that are enforceable and legally binding on the Company, exclusive of additional amounts based on sales, taxes and other costs.
+Purchase obligations, net of \$0.8 million of advances, amounting to \$9.9 million are expected to be discharged within 12 months.